 Horticultural vinegar will only kill dandelion foliage – not the taproot – new plants will return from the taproot.
 Vinegar is also non-selective, take care to spray only weed foliage because it will kill any foliage that you spray – including your grass!

 Citric Acid – Another non-selective organic option is herbicides that contain citric acid as the active ingredient (Burnout II is an example).
-These work the the same as vinegar, they will kill weeds and grass so take care to apply only to weed foliage.
+These work the same as vinegar, they will kill weeds and grass so take care to apply only to weed foliage.

 Sunday’s Dandelion Doom is an iron-based weed killer that is safe for lawns.

 Corn Gluten Meal can sometimes be used as a natural weed and feed.
-It has been observed to work as a pre-emergent herbicide – it prevents seedlings from developing a root system – it will not kill mature dandelions.
+It has been observed to work as a pre-emergent herbicide – it prevents seedlings from developing a root system – and it will not kill mature dandelions.
 Just be aware that CGM can be difficult to use as an herbicide – timing and environmental conditions must be perfect for it to work.
 It is 10% nitrogen by weight – making it a good natural organic fertilizer.

 The best weed control is a thick, healthy lawn